St. John’s offers a broad range of global internship opportunities during our semester and summer programs in Paris and Rome.

 Students in the international internship program will work under the direct guidance of a supervisor from the sponsoring organization as well as a Faculty Coordinator from St. John's and the Office of Career Services.
 The local supervisor may ask to visit the student at the job site at the convenience of the sponsoring organization and will complete an evaluation form at the end of the internship.
 The Faculty Coordinators will contact students within one week of arrival to discuss progress, and will also maintain contact with the interns’ on-site supervisors in order tor ensure the quality of the experience.

-And starting in Spring 2021, students can gain the same global competencies by engaging in a virtual global internship with a company or organization in Paris or Rome.
+Students can also gain the same global competencies by engaging in a virtual global internship with a company or organization in Paris or Rome.
 Virtual internships are a great option for students who are unable to travel abroad, or as a follow-on to a program abroad as a way to continue your exploration of French and Italian language and culture.